ImFlog/tracing-playground/README.md

 - Go to [the winemaker UI](http://localhost:8080) and ask for some wine
 - See results on [Zipkin](http://localhost:9411/)

-For more information check out the slides in `support` folder.
+For more information check out the [slides](https://github.com/ImFlog/DummyTracing/blob/master/slides/slides.pdf).